sourcegraph/handbook/content/departments/technical-success/support/team/team-meeting-norms.md

 ## Group projects

-For team initiatives, various application engineers will need to collaborate together in various group formations.
+For team initiatives, various support engineers will need to collaborate together in various group formations.
 Folks can work with folks across the entire team and will never be limited just to the folks who report to the same manager.

 ## Social gatherings